 20. Strategic Objective 1 is to save lives and protect livelihoods in emergencies.
-The period covered by the Strategic Plan saw a tripling of the amount of food going to emergency operations (EMOPs).
+The period covered by the Strategic Plan saw rises in both the amount of food distributed in emergency operations (EMOPs) and the proportion of food distributed in EMOPs in relation to other programme categories.
 Large-scale emergency responses were requested in Haiti, the Horn of Africa, Myanmar, the Occupied Palestinian Territory, Pakistan, the Philippines, the Sahel, and many other locations (Figure 2).
 This reflects growing emergency needs and WFP's continued focus on emergency contexts and what the United Nations Emergency Relief Coordinator has called "mega-emergencies".